Bucephalandra: Description

-Anthesis and role of interstice staminodes
+Anthesis and Role of Interstice Staminodes

 The scale-like motile staminodes sandwiched by pistillate and staminate flower zones are called interstice staminodes.
 These staminodes play a role in controlling pollinators' access to the pistillate flower zone and to protect the developing fruits.

-During pistillate anthesis, the spathe inflates to create a slit in the limb, stigmas become sticky and emit odour to attract pollinatros, and the interstice staminodes and thecae erect, allowing pollinators to access pistillate zone.
+During pistillate anthesis, the spathe inflates to create a slit in the limb, stigmas become sticky and emit odour to attract pollinators, and the interstice staminodes and thecae erect, allowing pollinators to access pistillate zone.
 When stigmas become non-receptive, the interstice staminodes begin to lower and seal off the lower spathe.

 During staminate athesis, the staminate flower thecae point upward and emit odour.
 Shortly after that, the limb splits away from the lower spathe, coincidentally pollen droplet extrudes from the tips of the theca horns.

 Once the fertilization is successful, the interstice staminodes become photosynthetic, thicken, and harden until the fruits are fully developed.
 The enlarged berries push the staminodes up and staminodes shed away.
 The fruits are exposed and quickly become gooey pulp embedded with seeds.